carlosnsr/express-file-crud/README.md

 1. Open `data_store.js`
 1. Create a global variable, called `global_store`
 1. Do NOT export this global variable
+  * *Why not?* Single responsibility principle.
+Only the `data_store` should handle all access to/from the data.
 1. Write a function called `load_from_file` that reads all the contents of the `db/data.json` file into memory
   * *TIP:* "into memory" means save it in a variable (let's use the above-created global variable)
   * File read/write is slow.
 So we will work from memory as much as